romland/itemLens/README.md

 If bulk import is how you ingest a mountain of data into itemLens in one go, the **Comparison Lens** is how you actually use that data out in the real world against physical shelves, crates, and stores without having to pick up items and scan barcodes one-by-one.

 It performs set math between what your camera sees (**Set A**) and what your database holds (**Set B**).

+#### Digital Books & Documentation
+Create a virtual container named **"Digital Library"** and assign tech books, spec sheets, or EPUBs/PDFs there.
+When you drop an EPUB or PDF into an item, itemLens automatically extracts the embedded cover art, `og:image`, or first page to use as the primary thumbnail.
+The item card gives you a direct **"Read"** button to view and study the document inside the browser.

 #### Practical Examples & Workflows
 - **Discovery / Flea Market Scan (What do I not own? / $A \setminus B$):**